 Students whose parents are to be notified under these guidelines will be informed before such notification occurs and given an opportunity to initiate contact with their parents.

 In non-emergency situations, parents of dependent students, under the age of 21, will be notified in writing.
-However, in emergency situations, parents may be notified by an immediate telephone call from the Office of Student Rights and Responsibilities or the Dean for Students.
+However, in emergency situations, parents may be notified by an immediate telephone call from the Student Rights and Responsibilities or the Dean for Students.

 These guidelines do not preclude parental notification for other policy violations that may endanger the health, safety and well being of a student or other individuals in the University community.
 In addition, parental notification may occur in health and safety emergencies regardless of the student's age or dependent status.